hardboiledbabylon/vetus_bibliotheca/README.md

 Archival purposes only, really.

-Maybe one day we will explicate their failures.
+Maybe one day we will explicate their (and our) failures.